JACoW-org/docs-PURR/docs/index.md

 ![JACoW logo](img/JACoW.png)

-This site hosts the documentation on how to use the PURR plugin.
+This site hosts the documentation on how to use the [PURR](https://github.com/JACoW-org/PURR) plugin.

-PURR is a plugin that is installed on JACoW's Indico.
-It stands for "Proceedings Utility Running Remotely" and it includes all the fuctionalities that are needed to create a conference's final proceedings.
+PURR is a plugin that is installed on JACoW's [Indico](https://getindico.io).
+It stands for "Proceedings Utility Running Remotely" and it includes all the functionalities that are needed to create a conference's final proceedings.

-PURR works together with MEOW [inserisci link MEOW], which is located on a remote server.
-It is perfectly integrated in JACoW's ecosytem, as it uses the same entities and glossary.
+PURR works together with [MEOW](https://meow-docs.jacow.org/), which is located on a remote server.
+It is perfectly integrated in JACoW's ecosystem, as it uses the same entities and glossary.

 When successfully connected with MEOW, there are four main functionalities exploited by PURR: